Join Operations (C#)

 A join of two data sources is the association of objects in one data source with objects that share a common attribute in another data source.

-Joining is an important operation in queries that target data sources whose relationships to each other cannot be followed directly.
-In object-oriented programming, this could mean a correlation between objects that is not modeled, such as the backwards direction of a one-way relationship.
-An example of a one-way relationship is a Customer class that has a property of type City, but the City class does not have a property that is a collection of Customer objects.
-If you have a list of City objects and you want to find all the customers in each city, you could use a join operation to find them.
+Joining is an important operation in queries that target data sources whose relationships to each other can't be followed directly.
+In object-oriented programming, joining could mean a correlation between objects that isn't modeled, such as the backwards direction of a one-way relationship.
+An example of a one-way relationship is a Student class that has a property of type Department that represents the major, but the Department class doesn't have a property that is a collection of Student objects.
+If you have a list of Department objects and you want to find all the students in each department, you could use a join operation to find them.

 The following illustration shows a conceptual view of two sets and the elements within those sets that are included in either an inner join or a left outer join.